sckott/beer_recipes/_posts/2015-11-28-brooklyn-pennant-ale_v0.4.md

 	+ 1/3 oz.
 Cascade hops
 	+ 1/3 oz.
 Fuggles hops
 8. Boil for 1 minute
-	+ Measure initial gravity at this point, should be 1.055 (if not matching, perhaps put in more sugar if number too low, or more water if number too high)
 9. Remove pot from stove and cool down as fast as possible to temperature ideal for the yeast - I used the copper tubing I put in the boil earlier.
+10. Measure initial gravity at this point
-10. Transfer cooled down wort to primary fermenter (carboy)
+11. Transfer cooled down wort to primary fermenter (bucket)
-11. Put in yeast when temperature is right (yeast, pitched yeast at 68-72 degrees F)
+12. Pitched yeast at 69 degrees F
-12. On 2015-12-02 moved to secondary fermenter (bucket)
+13. On 2015-12-02 moved to secondary fermenter (carboy)
-13. Bottled on 2015-12-05
+14. Bottled on 2015-12-05

 > meant to put in burton salts but forgot, woops